 How to Notarize a Power Of Attorney in Colorado

-Colorado updated its Power of Attorney laws and adopted the Uniform Power of Attorney Act, effective January 1, 2010.
+Colorado updated its Power of Attorney laws and adopted the Uniform Power of Attorney Act, (UPOAA), effective January 1, 2010.
 A sample POA form is included in the state statutes.

-The form is used to appoint an agent to have general financial powers, including authority over bank accounts, real property, personal property, stocks and bonds, operating a business, insurance, estates and trusts, legal claims, personal and family maintenance, government benefit programs, retirement plans and taxes.
+The form is used to appoint an agent to have general financial powers, including authority over bank accounts, real property, personal property, stocks, and bonds, operating a business, insurance, estates and trusts, legal claims, personal and family maintenance, government benefit programs, retirement plans, and taxes.

 The form only requires the signature of the Principal, and an acknowledgment by the Principal made before a Notary Public.
 The agent does not need to sign the form and no witnesses are required in Colorado.
 Other states may require the signature of the agent or witnesses.

-Sample POA Form
+Sample Power Of Attorney Form

-The sample statutory form also includes instructions for the agent, to help them understand their role, powers and duties.
+The sample statutory form also includes instructions for the agent, to help them understand their role, powers, and duties.
 The agent must keep a record of the actions performed on behalf of the principal.
 See our article on keeping an agent record for a POA.

 The form does not authorize the agent to make health care decisions for the Principal.
 A health care or medical power of attorney can be used for that purpose.